CHAPITRE SIX

-For this new edition of the fair, hotel group CHAPITRE SIX is joining forces with Moderne Art Fair.
+For this latest edition of the fair, the CHAPITRE SIX hotel group is partnering with Moderne Art Fair.
 This partnership reflects their shared commitment to promoting artistic excellence and providing a prestigious platform for talent from around the world.
-The collaboration between Moderne Art Fair and CHAPITRE SIX, and more specifically the Monsieur George and Hana hotels, creates a unique experience where the comfort and refinement of Parisian hotels meet artistic innovation.
-Together, they celebrate the work of emerging and established artists, while encouraging cultural exchanges and encounters between art lovers and foreign visitors.
+The collaboration between Moderne Art Fair and CHAPITRE SIX, and more specifically the Monsieur George and Hana hotels, creates a unique experience where the comfort and refinement of Parisian hospitality blend with artistic innovation.
+Together, they celebrate the work of emerging and established artists, whilst fostering cultural exchange and bringing together art enthusiasts and visitors from abroad.

-Each CHAPITRE SIX house shares common values: the expression of an original taste and a constant quest for excellence.
+Every CHAPITRE SIX property shares a set of common values: the expression of a unique sense of style and a commitment to excellence.

 Unique places

-Each address is a ‘coup de coeur’, a building whose personality has seduced and touched the soul of a talented architect.
-With the teams that surround us – artistic directors, musicians, landscapers, restaurateurs – we strive to make them even more unique.
-Conceived, designed and decorated based on the history of the address, they are an expression of their environment and its atmosphere.
-They have a style, a music, a particular smell…
+Each venue is a favourite, a building whose character has captivated and touched the soul of a talented architect.
+Together with the teams around us—artistic directors, musicians, landscape architects and restaurateurs—we strive to make them even more unique.
+Conceived, designed and decorated based on the history of the venue, they are an expression of their surroundings and atmosphere.
+They have a distinct style, a unique sound, a particular scent…

 With a remarkable location

 In the city, by the sea or in the heart of a village.
-Urban landscape, forest edge or beach: our addresses have a variety of settings as backdrops.
-Because of their history, their architectural or artistic heritage or the beauty of their surroundings.
-They are sometimes, or often, mythical places.
+Whether in an urban setting, on the edge of a forest or by the beach, our properties are set against a variety of backdrops.
+They stand out for their history, their architectural or artistic heritage, or the beauty of their surroundings.
+They are sometimes—or often—legendary places.
 Because the magic begins long before the journey.
-Choosing a hotel means deciding to treat yourself to a moment, projecting yourself and fantasising.
+Choosing a hotel means deciding to treat yourself to a special moment, to let your imagination run wild and to dream.

-A Haussmann-style or Art Nouveau building, a town house or a waterside holiday home.
-Genuine boutique hotels with 20 to 50 rooms, travellers can immerse themselves in an intimate, family-style environment that reflects our history and our vision of the hotel industry.
-We are guided by the quality of our welcome and the comfort of our customers.
-They are received as guests, with whom we will build relationships.
+Whether it’s a Haussmann-style or Art Nouveau building, a townhouse or a holiday home by the water, our boutique hotels—ranging from 20 to 50 rooms—offer travellers an intimate, family-like atmosphere that reflects our history and our vision of hospitality.
+The quality of our welcome and our guests’ comfort are our guiding principles.
+They are welcomed as guests, as friends with whom we will forge bonds.

 Cheerful and lively

-Playing backgammon on the terrace late at night.
-We dance under the Mediterranean sun, our feet in the sand.
-Laughing with the market gardener next door.
-Meditating at the end of a pontoon in Saint-Tropez.
-Joie de vivre, warmth and relaxation.
-There’s a good-natured spirit among the teams.
-They share their passions – singing, drawing, music… The men and women who run our hotels are passionate about hospitality and the hotel business.
+We play backgammon on the terrace late at night.
+We dance under the Mediterranean sun, feet in the sand.
+We laugh with the market gardener next door.
+We meditate at the end of a jetty in Saint-Tropez.
+A zest for life, warmth and a laid-back atmosphere.
+A friendly spirit reigns within the teams.
+They share their passions with guests – singing, drawing, music… The men and women who bring our hotels to life are passionate about hospitality and the hotel industry.

 Elegant

-Housed in buildings that are often several hundred years old, our hotels all offer a high level of comfort and services worthy of the French haute-hôtellerie.
-The bedding in the rooms is meticulously selected, and the bathrooms are spacious and unusual.
-In the rooms, special care is taken with the help of specialists in soundproofing, lighting and the olfactory experience.
-The Spa offers exclusive treatments and services with renowned partners such as Tigre Yoga and La Mer.
-Depending on the atmosphere of the hotel, the restaurants range from gourmet restaurants, including one with a Michelin star, to sunny, creative cuisine.
-The bar is a focal point, a cosy and glamorous meeting place, refined and hushed at George or feverish at Baba à Antibes.
+Housed in buildings that are often centuries old, all our properties offer exceptional comfort and services worthy of the finest French hotels.
+The bedding in the rooms is meticulously selected, and the bathrooms are spacious and unique.
+In the rooms, special care is taken – with the help of specialists – to ensure soundproofing, lighting and the olfactory experience are all of the highest standard.
+The spas offer exclusive treatments and services in collaboration with renowned partners such as Tigre Yoga and La Mer.
+Depending on the hotel’s atmosphere, the restaurants range from fine-dining establishments—including one with a Michelin star—to sunny, creative eateries.
+The bar is the centrepiece, a cosy and glamorous meeting place – refined and intimate at George, or lively at Baba in Antibes.

 © Marine Pinard